Discover the Benefits of Non-Habitual Residence in Portugal

 If you are there for a shorter period of time and have a home in the country, you can also become a Portuguese tax resident.

-If you have NHR status, then your foreign-earned income is tax-exempt in Portugal for ten years.
+If you have NHR status, your foreign-earned passive income can be tax exempt in Portugal for ten years.
 It also means that your foreign income isn’t subject to double taxation.
-This covers income from royalties, financial assets, real estate and capital gains.
+This covers income from dividends, interests, royalties, rents, and some capital gains.

 1. Prove residency